-The impact of the worldwide turmoil on the financial and insurance risk management
+The impact of the worldwide turmoil on the financial risk management

-The financial worldwide turmoil has had also an impact on the Polish economy, and has put Polish financial institutions, banks in particular, in a very strained environment.
-The main problem since the emergence of the crises in the Polish market has been the rapidly drying liquidity on the interbank market.
-The Risk Committee of BRE Bank in October 2008 decided to implement actions within the liquidity contingency plan to secure the Bank's ability to cover its obligations and to have stable funding sources, although the liquidity profile of the Bank remained safe and stable at that time.
-Moreover, in order to have reliable diagnosis of the liquidity needs of the Bank, scenarios used in assessment of the Bank's liquidity profile were adjusted accordingly to reflect the current situation on the financial markets.
+The financial worldwide turmoil has had an impact on the Polish economy, and has put Polish financial institutions, banks in particular, in a very strained environment.
+The main problem since the emergence of the crisis in the Polish market has been the rapidly drying liquidity on the interbank market.
+The Risk Committee of BRE Bank in October 2008 decided to implement actions within the liquidity contingency plan to secure the Bank's ability to cover its obligations and to have stable funding sources, although the liquidity needs of the Bank, scenarios used in assessment of the Bank's liquidity profile were adjusted accordingly to reflect the current situation on the financial markets.
 Due to the crisis in the interbank market, both in Poland and internationally, the Bank decided to fund long-term CHF assets with direct credit lines within the Group, and thus gained independence of funding from the expensive and illiquid interbank market of fx swaps and CIRS.
+In addition, the Bank strengthened its monitoring of the customer deposit portfolio.

-In addition, the Bank's Management Board) concerning the pricing policy of deposit and savings products offered to retail and corporate clients which were historically very stable.
+ALCO took a range of decisions (approved by the Bank's Management Board) concerning the pricing policy of deposit and savings products offered to retail and corporate clients which were historically very stable.
 The decisions were aimed at maintaining an attractive product offering and sourcing stable long-term funding at a cost lower than interbank and capital market prices (interbank borrowings, issues of own securities).

 Another problem faced by the Bank was the increased counterparty exposure of the Bank to its corporate clients caused by sudden reverse of the trends of major market parameters, such as accelerated depreciation of the Polish Zloty and high market volatility.
 In response to this situation, in addition to typical actions as calls for collaterals, the Bank adjusted internal parameters used in evaluation of potential future counterparty exposure as a measure to assess this risk correctly in the currently strained market.
-Moreover, in order to appropriately value the Bank's positions in corporate debt securities, the Bank priced these securities by applying updated credit spreads with respect to default risk of the issuer, concentration risk and the cost of the capital consumption.
+Moreover, in order to value the Bank's positions in corporate debt securities appropriately, the Bank priced these securities by applying updated credit spreads with respect to current default risk of the issuer, concentration risk and the cost of the capital consumption.

-In view of the current situation, while assessing capital adequacy, the Group also decided to calculate its economic capital in a conservative way anticipating strong correlation between risk categories.
+In view of the current situation, while assessing capital adequacy, the Bank also decided to calculate its economic capital in a conservative way anticipating strong correlation between risk categories.